Types of Autism: DSM-4, DSM-5, and Autism Spectrum Disorder Explained

 What is Autism?

-Autism is a lifelong neurological and developmental condition.
 While commonly diagnosed in childhood, many adults discover they are autistic later in life, often after researching the different types of autism and how the autism spectrum works.
 There are autistic people of all races, gender identities, ethnicities, and socioeconomic backgrounds.
-It is a neurological and developmental condition that is typically diagnosed in childhood but can go misdiagnosed or undiagnosed into adolescence and adulthood.
-An estimated 1 in 36 American children and 2% of American adults have been diagnosed as autistic.

 Types of Autism (According to the DSM-IV)

 Autism can manifest in a variety of ways, and presentations vary between individuals.
 This wide range is why autism is understood and described as a spectrum.
 Prior versions of the Diagnostic and Statistical Manual (DSM) included four separate diagnoses under what is now classified as autism spectrum disorder.

-Those diagnoses included Autistic Disorder, Asperger’s Syndrome, Childhood Disintegrative Disorder, and Pervasive Developmental Disorder – not otherwise specified.
-In 2013, the American Psychiatric Association (APA) revised the DSM and changed the criteria and conceptualization of autism.
+In 2013, the American Psychiatric Association (APA) revised the DSM, changing the criteria and conceptualization of autism.
 Before the 2013 revision, the four separate diagnoses of autism and autism-related conditions were made based on specific sets of symptoms.
 The DSM-4 classification of the four subtypes of autism included:

 Autistic Disorder